-WHILE GETTING TO Acadia National Park without a car can be a challenge, moving around once you’ve arrived is a bit more intuitive.
-Considering that over two million visitors descend upon the park annually, some may argue that minimizing the use of a car is really the only way to go.
-For the truly environmentally friendly individual (or the city-dweller who might not have access to a car), a completely car-free trip to Acadia is possible — it just takes a little motivation and extra effort.
-And with the park’s accessibility, trading in the car doesn’t mean you have to trade in a memorable experience.
+Getting to Acadia National Park without a car can be a challenge, though fortunately, moving around once you’ve arrived is a bit more intuitive.
+But really, considering that over two million visitors descend upon the park annually, some may argue that minimizing the use of a car is really the only way to go.
+Fortunately, for environmentally friendly travelers (or city-dwellers who might not have access to cars), figuring out how to get to Acadia National Park doesn’t require tons of money — just a little extra time and effort.

-A number of airlines, including Silver Airways and Cape Air, operate between Boston and the Hancock County-Bar Harbor Airport, which is just 20 minutes from Bar Harbor.
-During the summer and fall, the free Island Explorer Shuttle provides service between the airport and Bar Harbor every half hour while the sun is up and every hour in the evenings.
+Several airlines, including Silver Airways and Cape Air, operate between Boston and the Hancock County-Bar Harbor Airport, just 20 minutes from Bar Harbor.
+In summer and fall, the free Island Explorer Shuttle provides service between the airport and Bar Harbor every half-hour during the day and every hour at after dark.

-While it is slightly farther, major airlines including American, United, and Delta operate in and out of Bangor International Airport, with service to and from major airports around the country.
+While it is slightly farther, major airlines including American, United, and Delta operate in and out of Bangor International Airport, with service from major airports around the country.
 Downeast Transportation offers bus service between the airport and Bar Harbor from Monday through Friday.
 The price estimator tool from Lyft thinks you should plan to spend around $75 to $85 for a one-way ride from Bangor to Bar Harbor.

 The Island Explorer is a free shuttle service with ten routes across Mount Desert Island (where Acadia National Park is) and the Schoodic Peninsula across the water to the east.
-From Bar Harbor, it is possible to get to almost all of the area’s attractions and trailheads in and outside the park, including Jordan Pond, the Precipice Trailhead, Sand Beach, and Thunder Hole, to name a few.
-If you’d like to experience some of the surrounding harbor towns like Southwest Harbor, the Island Explorer offers service there as well.
-Since not all of these routes are in operation year-round (and some have limited schedules during off-seasons), make sure to check their schedules in advance.
+From Bar Harbor, you can get to all of the area’s attractions and trailheads in and outside the park, including Jordan Pond, the Precipice Trailhead, Sand Beach, and Thunder Hole, to name a few.
+It even runs to other nearby harbor towns like Southwest Harbor.